-This Government is firmly of the belief that textbooks are an essential educational resource for the development of reading, writing and language skills.
-Building text-rich schools is one of our significant interventions to date and the WCED has committed itself to providing schools with the key texts needed by learners to support the delivery of a quality curriculum.
+This Government is firmly of the belief that textbooks are an essential education resource for the development of reading, writing and language skills.
+Building text-rich schools is one of our significant interventions to date and the WCED has committed itself to providing learners with textbooks in every core subject to support the delivery of a quality curriculum.